JonathanDPotter/weather-api/README.md

 # Weather-Imp

 I made this app to practice consuming a third-party api.
 This is the front-end.
 There is also a back-end express app that handles the api calls.
-The back-end repo is [here](https://github.com/JonathanDPotter/weather-api-back), and it is hosted on Heroku [here](https://weather-l95e66yd3-jonathandpotter.vercel.app/).
+The back-end repo is [here](https://github.com/JonathanDPotter/weather-api-back), and this app is hosted on vercel [here](https://weather-l95e66yd3-jonathandpotter.vercel.app/).

 ---